PSLmodels/Tax-Calculator/docs/usage/data.md

 For users who have purchased their own version of the PUF, the `puf_weights.csv.gz` and `growfactors.csv` files that are included in Tax-Calculator can be used to create a PUF-based dataset suitable for use in Tax-Calculator.

 We refer users of the PUF to the IRS limitations on the use of those data and their distribution.
-We also refer users of the PUF weights file and grow factors to the [TaxData](https://github.com/PSLmodels/TaxData) documentation for details on how to use these files with the PUF and to see how well the resulting hit aggregate targets published by the IRS.
-However, we do note that analysis with a PUF-based datafile tends to be the most accurate and validation of Tax-Calculator with other microsimulation models typically used a PUF-based datafile.
+We also refer users of the PUF weights file and grow factors to the [TaxData](https://github.com/PSLmodels/TaxData) documentation for details on how to use these files with the PUF and to see how well the resulting tax calculations hit aggregate targets published by the IRS.
+However, we do note that analysis with a PUF-based datafile tends to be the most accurate and validation of Tax-Calculator with other microsimulation models often uses a PUF-based datafile.

 ## Using other data in Tax-Calculator